HL7/davinci-crd/input/pagecontent/cards.md

   </tr>
 </table>

 No profile is provided for the Questionnaires pointed to by the Task.
-CRD Servers **SHOULD** use questionnaires that are compliant with either the [Argonaut Questionnaire profiles](https://github.com/argonautproject/questionnaire) (for forms to be completed within the CRD client) or the [Structured Data Capture profiles](http://hl7.org/fhir/uv/sdc/index.html) (for more sophisticated forms to be created within a SMART on FHIR app or through an external service).
+CRD Services **SHOULD** use questionnaires that are compliant with either the [Argonaut Questionnaire profiles](https://github.com/argonautproject/questionnaire) (for forms to be completed within the CRD client) or the [Structured Data Capture profiles](http://hl7.org/fhir/uv/sdc/index.html) (for more sophisticated forms to be created within a SMART on FHIR app or through an external service).

 Note:
-* Where CRD Servers use the Structured Data Capture profiles, they have the option of indicating an endpoint for submission of the questionnaire using Task.input or the SDC Questionnaire.endpoint extension to specify a service endpoint to submit completed questionnaires to a recipient.
+* Where CRD Services use the Structured Data Capture profiles, they have the option of indicating an endpoint for submission of the questionnaire using Task.input or the SDC Questionnaire.endpoint extension to specify a service endpoint to submit completed questionnaires to a recipient.
 If an endpoint is specified in both locations, both apply.
 * CRD Clients **SHOULD** retain a copy of all completed forms for future reference.

 The following is an example CDS Hook [Suggestion](https://cds-hooks.hl7.org/2.0/#suggestion), where the specified questionnaire is either expected to be available within the CRD Client or available for retrieval through its canonical URL.
 As such, the [Action](https://cds-hooks.hl7.org/2.0/#action) only contains the FHIR [Task]({{site.data.fhir.path}}task.html) resource.
 An example showing inclusion of both the Task and the referenced Questionnaire can be found [above](deviations.html#if-none-exist).